anon3173/KUnit/README.md

 # Benchmark for Empirical Evaluation
 The 50 buggy programs used for empiricial evaluation are stored under the directory [Benchmark_Empirical_Evaluation](Benchmark_Empirical_Evaluation).
 Each buggy program is stored in folder named after the StackOverflow post handle and GitHub repository name corresponding to it.
 Each folder also contains the data and model stages separated into different files used for evaluating KUnit.

-# Datasets used for User Study
+# Datasets Used for User Study
 The directory [Datasets_UserStudy](Datasets_UserStudy) contains the 5 datasets used in user study.

 # KUnit